 9. Make You Beg: A Dark Bully Romance

 This is another one that’s the style of multiple guys who are rude towards Henley.
 She ends up having a relationship with one of them.
-Also, she was best friends with these guys, but something happens that makes them her enemies and makes them all hate her.
+Also, she was best friends with these guys, but something happened that made them her enemies and made them all hate her.
 So she’s at school with them, constantly getting bullied and ridiculed by them, even though they were her friends at some point.

 Author: Shantel Tessier